Skip Ribbon Commands

 Further opportunities to meet literacy and numeracy standards

 If a student does not meet one or more of the standards, this will be indicated on the GAT Statement of Results.
-There will be resit opportunities in 2025 for students who do not meet one or more of the standards in 2024 and have completed their secondary schooling.
+There will be opportunities to retake the GAT the following year for students who did not meet one or more of the standards in 2025 and have completed their secondary schooling.

-The specific timing for resit opportunities will be provided in late 2024.
-Schools are expected to host test sessions for former students who opt to take a resit test.
+The specific timing for resit opportunities will be provided in late 2025 in the academic year.
+Schools are expected to host test sessions for former students who opt to resit the GAT.